RICCIARDI-Adrien/Boiler_Controller/README.md

 ### Building
 Install `avr-gcc` to build the microcontroller firmware.

-Go to `Software/Microcontroller_Firmware` and type :
+Go to `Software/Microcontroller_Firmware` directory and type the following command to build the firmware :
 ```
 make
 ```
-to build the firmware.
 File `Boiler_Controller_Firmware.elf` will be created.

 ### Flashing
 Firmware can be burnt to the microcontroller memory by connecting an AVR ISP programmer to the controller board ISP connector and typing the command :